 The list below has some projects that are great for DIYers of all skill levels, like gardening, garage organizing, and closet purging.
 There are some things, though, like window replacements, that should be left to the professionals.

 If you’re wondering when to turn to the experts, a good rule of thumb is to ask yourself if you have the time, talent, and tools to do the job.
 If you’re unsure of the answer, it’s probably best to outsource the job.
-If you’re looking for a longer list of easy DIY home projects, check out some additional DIY home improvement projects for beginners on our Containing the Chaos blog.
+If you’re looking for a longer list of easy DIY home projects, check out some additional DIY home improvement projects for beginners on the PODS blog.

 1. Organize your closets and pantry